guereslib/Reproducible-Research-Things/Step2Naming.md

 ### What is a File Naming Convention?

 A File Naming Convention (FNC) is a framework or protocol if you like for naming your files in a way that describes what files contain and importantly, how they relate to other files.
-It is essential prior to collecting data to establish an agreed FNC
+It is essential prior to collecting data to establish an agreed FNC.

+### What is a File Name?
+'File names' are the names that are listed in the file directory and that team members give to new files when they are saved for the first time.

 ### What are the benefits of using a file naming convention?
 Naming files consistently, logically and in a predictable manner will prevent against unorganised files, misplaced or lost data.
 It could also prevent possible backlogs or project delays.
 A file naming convention will ensure files are: